ShaiBatonya/ShaiBatonya/README.md

 ## 🌟 **What Drives Me**
 Coding for me is more than just writing lines of code.
 It's about **problem-solving** and building tools that **make a difference**.
 I thrive on projects that challenge my creativity and technical skills.
-My goal is to create **real-world impact** with every project I work on.
+My goal is to create a real-world impact with every project I work on.

 ---